How to Determine If an Employee Is Disabled

 Author: Meryl Gutterman, formerly of Nukk-Freeman & Cerra, P.C.

 The federal Americans with Disabilities Act (ADA) prohibits a private employer from discriminating against an individual with a disability with respect to job application procedures, hiring, advancement, termination, compensation, job training, and other terms, conditions and privileges of employment.
-Under the ADA, if the employer finds that an individual is disabled, but qualified to perform the essential functions of a job, the employer must provide the individual with a reasonable accommodation as provided for under the ADA.
+Under the ADA, if the employer finds that an individual is disabled, but qualified to perform the essential functions of a job, the employer must provide the individual with a reasonable accommodation as provided for under the ADA (absent an undue hardship).

 An employer should take the steps set forth below to evaluate whether an individual is considered disabled under the law.